esther-W-Wanjiru/BLUE_TEAM_Senior_Project/8-Week-ASM-Build-Plan(CS4850_SP101_BlueTeam_AttackSurfaceManagementProject).md

   * (Optional) Create dedicated `asm` user.

   * Git repo created for your project (scripts \+ docs).

+  * PuTTY and GlobalVPN were used for this project.
+Any VPN of choice can be used.

 * **Outcome:** Base host ready for ASM development.